ivantsepp/ivantsepp.github.io/about.md

 </div>

 ## Who am I?
-I am a web develop at [Paperless Post] in New York City.
+I am a web developer at [Paperless Post] in New York City.
 We help you create online and paper stationery that reflects your individual aesthetic.
 And we are [hiring]!